-- Going on vacation
+- Long vacation

-If you have a house that is going to be vacant or unoccupied for any of the above reasons for a month or more, look into getting the right uninhabited home insurance for it.
+Simply put, if you own a home that is going to be vacant or unoccupied for any reason for a month or more, you will want to get the appropriate uninhabited home insurance for it.

-- Where the house is located
+- ZIP code of the house

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.